isabella232/customdpp/CONCEPTS.md

 > `. , ? 、 ! : ; ？ 。 ， ¿ ¡ । ؟ ، `

-However, if the punctuations are in the middle of a word (except Chinese or Japanese word), they are not grammar punctuation any more.
+However, if the punctuations are in the middle of a word (except a Chinese or Japanese word), they are not grammar punctuations any more.
 Now, they are just simple characters.

-In zh-cn, ja-jp, the above punctuations are always grammar punctuations even if they are between Chinese or Japanese characters, since they are non-spacing locales.
+In zh-cn, ja-jp, the above punctuations are always grammar punctuations even if they are between Chinese or Japanese characters, since zh-cn and ja-jp are non-spacing locales.

 For example: